caiogimenes/caiogimenes/README.md

 # Hello!👋

-Data Science graduate student working at the Brazilian Army.
+I am a Data Science graduate student working at the Brazilian Army.
 I have been diving into the world of Data Stream Machine Learning.

 ## Connect:
 - **LinkedIn**: [Caio Gimenes](https://www.linkedin.com/in/caio-gimenes-profile/)